-Metric Descriptor - Stage I Descriptor - Stage II Descriptor - Stage III Descriptor - Stage IV Descriptor - Stage V What percentage of faculty have been professionally certified on instructional/learning design methodologies within the last five years?
-The Institute does not have policies for encouraging professional < 49% of faculty have undertaken professional certifications on instructional/lear ning design 50-69% of faculty have undertaken professional 70-89% of faculty have undertaken professional certifications on instructional/learning design methodologies >90% of faculty have undertaken professional certifications on instructional/learning design methodologies Is there a structured mechanism in place for faculty to exchange ideas among themselves for probationary, mid-career trainings or inservice training programmes?
+Metric Descriptor - Stage I Descriptor - Stage II Descriptor - Stage III Descriptor - Stage IV Descriptor - Stage V Do full-time faculty members undergo a structured, predesigned onboarding process?
+No formal mechanism for onboarding faculty members exists.
+Formal mechanism for onboarding faculty members exists.
+Faculty undergoes orientation training to some extent.
+Formal mechanism for onboarding faculty members exists.
+The Institute conducts orientation training for only full-time faculty at the time of onboarding.
+Formal mechanism for onboarding faculty members exists.
+The Institute conducts orientation training for both guest and full-time faculty at the time of onboarding.
+Formal mechanism for onboarding faculty members exists.
+The Institute conducts mandatory orientation training for both guest and full-time faculty at the tim of onboarding.
+What percentage of faculty have been professionally certified on instructional/lear ning design methodologies within the last five years? does not have policies for encouraging professional < 49% of faculty have undertaken professional certifications on instructional/lear ning design methodologies faculty have undertaken professional 70-89% of faculty have undertaken professional certifications on instructional/learning design methodologies >90% of faculty have undertaken professional certifications on instructional/learning design methodologies Is there a structured mechanism in place for faculty to exchange ideas among themselves for probationary, mid-career trainings or inservice training programmes?
 No mechanisms in place for promoting interactions between faculty.
 The Institute faculty have informal online / offline discussions within the Institute.
 The Institute has structured mechanisms in place for promoting intra-Institute discussions.
 No mechanisms in place for inter-Institute faculty discussions.
 The Institute has structured mechanisms in place for promoting intra- Institute and inter- Institute faculty discussions.
-The Institute has structured mechanisms in place for promoting intra- Institute and inter- Institute faculty discussions.
+The Institute has structure mechanisms in place for promoting intra- Institute and inter- Institute faculty discussions.
 The Institute has mechanisms in place for faculty interaction with subject matter experts, private sector experts, and academicians.
 Has the Institute conducted faculty development programmes in the past 2 years? structured or formal mechanism for faculty Faculty development programmes are conducted sporadically.
 Faculty development programmes are conducted on need basis.
 Faculty development programmes are conducted on need basis.
 The development programmes are aligned with the annual performance targets for faculty.
 Faculty development programmes are conducted at pre-defined intervals.
 Faculty development programmes are developed to address identified capacity gaps of faculty.
 The development programmes are aligned with the annual performance targets for faculty.

-What is the percentage of total faculty taking part in programmes designed for development of faculty (workshops, seminars, etc.) The Institute does not monitor or track compliance to faculty development programmes <49% of eligible faculty have attended faculty development programmes 50-69% of eligible faculty have attended faculty development programmes 70-89% of eligible faculty have attended faculty development programmes >90% of eligible faculty have attended faculty development programmes How are faculty members selected and appointed in the institute?
+Metric Descriptor - Stage I Descriptor - Stage II Descriptor - Stage III Descriptor - Stage IV Descriptor - Stage V What is the percentage of total faculty taking part in programmes designed for development of faculty (workshops, seminars, etc.) The Institute does not monitor or track compliance to faculty development programmes <49% of eligible faculty have attended faculty development programmes 50-69% of eligible faculty have attended faculty development programmes 70-89% of eligible faculty have attended faculty development programmes >90% of eligible faculty have attended faculty development programmes How are faculty members selected and appointed in the institute?
 The institute has no defined process for faculty selection and appointment.
-The Institute has a defined process for faculty selection and appointment.
-However, they are rarely referred to for faculty selection The Institute has a defined process for faculty selection and appointment.
-The selection process engages an internal committee for and appointment.
-The selection process engages a committee with members internal to the Institute as well as from the respective Ministry/Department/Orga The Institute has defined process for faculty selection and appointment.
-Selection of faculty includes a committee with members internal to the Institute and from the respective Ministry/Department/Organization for screening of the faculty.
-The Institute
+The Institute has defined process for faculty selection and appointment.
+The selection process engages a committee with members internal to the Institute as well as from the respective Ministry/Department/Organization for screening of the faculty.
+The Institute has defined process for faculty selection and appointment.
+Selection of faculty includes a committee with members internal to the Institute and from the respective Ministry/Department/Orga nization for screening of the faculty.
+The Institute conducts post-appointment evaluation for all appointed faculty members.